bgdnandrew/bgdnandrew-DevOps/README.md

 ### Self-Hosting is a Superpower

 In an era where cloud services dominate, the ability to self-host applications gives you unparalleled control, privacy, and understanding of your infrastructure.
-These guides aim to empower you with that superpower.
+Mark yourself safe from the dark patterns and unreasonable pricing models employed by Heroku et al.

 ### DevOps Skills are Essential